3.4: Communication Within and Between Neurons

 Action Potential

 Now that we have considered what occurs in a neuron at rest, let us consider what changes occur to the resting membrane potential when a neuron receives input from the presynaptic terminal button of another neuron.
-Our understanding of the electrical signals or potentials that occur within a neuron results from the seminal work of Hodgkin and Huxley that began in the 1930s at a well-known marine biology lab in Woods Hole, MA.
+Our understanding of the electrical signals or potentials within a neuron results from the seminal work of Hodgkin and Huxley that began in the 1930s at a well-known marine biology lab in Woods Hole, MA.
 Their work, for which they won the Nobel Prize in Medicine in 1963, resulted in the general model of electrochemical transduction described here (Hodgkin & Huxley, 1952).
 Hodgkin and Huxley studied a very large axon in the squid, a common species for that region of the United States.
-The giant axon of the squid is roughly 100 times larger than that of axons in the mammalian brain, making it much easier to see and work with.
-Activation of the giant axon is responsible for a withdrawal response the squid uses when escaping from a predator.
-The large axon size is no mistake in nature’s design; it allows for very rapid transmission of an electrical signal, enabling the squid a swift escape from its predators.
+The squid’s axon is roughly 100 times larger than axons in the mammalian brain, making it much easier to work with.
+Activation of the giant axon, whose large size allows for rapid electrical signal transmission, triggers a swift withdrawal response that enables the squid to escape from predators.

 Drawing showing the changes in membrane potentials of neurons.